Vetri2509/Salifort_Motors_Employee_Retention-/README.md

 ###  Selecting models for the project:
 Since our predictor variable 'left' is a binary/categorical variable (i.e., with only 2 possibilities, either 0 if stayed or 1 if left) we'll go for a classification model.
-We'll build 4 models -
+The models we built -
 1. Logistic Regression
-2. Decision Trees
+2. Decision Trees with and without feature engineering
-3. Random Forest
+3. Random Forest with and without feature engineering

 We'll choose the one with highest evaluation scores and implement it to predict whether an employee will leave or not.